 Active Release Technique (ART):

-ART can be a very successful technique for treating carpal tunnel syndrome (CTS) due to ART’s ability to both find the specific tissues that are restricted, and then physically work them back to their normal texture and tension.
+At Mountain Health & Performance North Vancouver chiropractor clinic we use ART to successfully treat carpal tunnel syndrome (CTS).
+The Active Release Technique (ART) system involves finding specific tissues that are restricted, and then uses a treatment that works them back to their normal texture and tension.
 ART’s hands-on methodology releases the median nerve from its abnormal attachments to the muscles, tendons, ligaments, or connective structures that are causing the nerve compression syndrome.

 Functional Range Release (FR):